vgl-hub/kcount/README.md

 ## Installation

-Either download one of the releases or `git clone https://github.com/vgl-hub/kcount.git --recursive` and `make -j` in `kcount` folder.
+Either download one of the releases or `git clone https://github.com/vgl-hub/kcount.git --recursive` and `make -j` in the `kcount` folder.

 ## Usage